ccmothes/ges_health_study_app/README.md

 (former ENVIRONS team member) also contributed to the development of the data sets used in this tool.

-The GES Health Study Interactive Map Application was developed using Shiny for R.
+The GES Community Health Study Interactive Map Application was developed using Shiny for R.

 ### File Inventory

-This repository contained all of the code and data files needed to launch the GES Health Study Interactive Maps Application using Shiny for R.
+This repository contained all of the code and data files needed to launch the GES Community Health Study Interactive Maps Application using Shiny for R.

 - **app.R** contains the app's UI and server functions.
 - **/ges_health_study_app**: This folder includes files required to run the application: